wanadev/obsidianjs/modules/stonejs/doc/index.rst

 .. class:: stonejs.LazyString(string)

     ``stonejs.LazyString`` is an object returned by the :js:func:`stonejs.lazyGettext` function.
-It behaves like a standard String object (same API) but its value changes if you change the locale with stonejs.setLocale function.
+It behaves like a standard String object (same API) but its value changes if you change the locale with :func:`stonejs.setLocale` function.

     This is useful when you have to define translatable strings before the string catalog was loaded, or to automatically re-translate strings each